opensearch-project/documentation-website/_security/configuration/configuration.md

 #### Payload

-The payload of a JSON Web Token contains the so-called [JWT Claims](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#RegisteredClaimName).
+The payload of a JSON Web Token contains the so-called [JWT Claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims).
 A claim can be any piece of information about the user that the application that created the token has verified.

-The specification defines a set of standard claims with reserved names ("registered claims").
-These include, for example, the token issuer, the expiration date, or the creation date.
+The specification defines a set of standard claims with reserved names, referred to as [registered claims](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).
+Some examples of these claims include token issuer (iss), expiration time (exp), and subject (sub).

 Public claims, on the other hand, can be created freely by the token issuer.
 They can contain arbitrary information, such as the user name and the roles of the user.